 So the cost of living in Seoul for two people is roughly $2000 per month.
 If you plan to stay here long term, then make sure you have a steady source of income because living in Korea is definitely not cheap!

 Do you need to speak Korean to live in Korea?

-If you live in Seoul you will also find big foreign communities or neighbourhoods, such as Itaewon, a Russian community in Dongdaemun or a French community in Seorae French village.
-If you want to find fellow expats, then just have a browse around some Facebook groups as well, those will be very helpful for getting information fast.
+If you live in Seoul you will also find big foreign communities or neighborhoods, such as Itaewon, a Russian community in Dongdaemun, or a French community in Seorae French village.
+If you want to find fellow ex-pats, then just have a browse around some Facebook groups as well, those will be very helpful for getting information fast.